 That matters because this is exactly the kind of flow many automation tools use.
 The script then builds a small .intunewin package, creates a Win32 app record in Intune, creates a content version, uploads the content to Azure Storage, commits the file content back to Intune, waits for commitFileSuccess, and finally updates the Win32 app with the committed content version.

-And then the final PATCH request failed.
+That last part is where the fun starts.
+The package was uploaded.
+The commit came back as successful.
+The file state showed commitFile Success and then the final PATCH request failed.
 Not because the package was broken, or because the app registration suddenly lost access.
 It failed because Multi Admin Approval stepped in.

 Header 'x-msft-approval-justification' is required to request approval